US, Europe, NATO close ranks to counter 'aggressive' China - WTMJ

 Associated Press

-BRUSSELS (AP) — The United States and countries around Europe are stepping up cooperation to respond to “aggressive and coercive” behavior by China, days after the U.S. and its allies launched coordinated sanctions against Chinese officials accused of rights abuses in the far-western Xinjiang region.
+BRUSSELS (AP) — The United States and countries around Europe are closing ranks to respond to “aggressive and coercive” behavior by China, days after the U.S. and its allies launched coordinated sanctions against Chinese officials accused of rights abuses in the far-western Xinjiang region.

 “When we are acting together, we are much stronger and much more effective than if any single one of us is doing it alone,” Blinken said.
 He noted that alone the U.S. accounts for about 25% of global GDP, but up to 60% with its allies in Europe and Asia.
 “That’s a lot harder for Beijing to ignore,” he said.